Nexmo/nexmo-developer/_documentation/conversation/code-snippets/member/create-member.md

 # Create a Member

-In this Code Snippet you will see how to create a Member.
+In this code snippet you will see how to create a Member.
 A Member can be thought of as a User who has been invited to, joined, or left a Conversation.

 ## Example